v6nerd/pyhole/README.md

 ## In common with the original Pi-hole

-- **Can't be used together with an existing lighttpd server.**  (Can with apache.)
 - **No nginx support.**
 - Heavily tied into Debian; won't work on a distro without apt.
-- Uses sudo, againt best practices.
+- Uses sudo againt best practices.
+Used to run certain scripts as pyhole user.
 - No package in apt repository.

 ## Regressions from Pi-hole